Jeremiah Jones

-Jeremiah "Jerry" Alvin Jones (March 30, 1858 - November 23, 1950) was a Black Canadian soldier who served in World War I. He was recommended for a Distinguished Conduct Medal but there is no record of him having received it.
+Jeremiah Alvin Jones (March 30, 1858 - November 23, 1950) was a Black Canadian soldier who served in World War I. He was recommended for a Distinguished Conduct Medal but there is no record of him having received it.
 His treatment has been seen as an example of the lack of recognition accorded to Black Canadian soldiers.
 Campaigns to have him receive the medal posthumously eventually resulted in his being awarded the Canadian Forces Medallion for Distinguished Service on February 22, 2010.

 Military service

 Jones enlisted as a private with the 106th Battalion (Nova Scotia Rifles), CEF on June 19, 1916, in Truro, Nova Scotia.
 He had to lie about his age saying his birthday was on March 29, 1877, which would have made him 39 instead of his real age 58.
-716221 Private Jeremiah (Jerry) Jones served in France with The Royal Canadian Regiment.
+Jones served in France with The Royal Canadian Regiment.
 He joined the regiment in the field on 9 Feb 1917 and was evacuated (wounded) to England on 12 April 1917.

 During the Battle of Vimy Ridge in World War I, Canadian troops were pinned down by German machine gun fire.
 Jones volunteered to attack a German gun emplacement.
 He managed to reach the machine gun nest, tossed a hand grenade and killed several soldiers.
 The remainder surrendered to him and Jones forced his captives to carry the machine gun back across the battlefield to the Canadian lines, where they were ordered to deposit it at his commanding officer's feet.
 For his heroics, Private Jones was reportedly recommended for a Distinguished Conduct Medal (DCM) which he was never awarded.

 Jones never actually received the DCM, although it was widely reported at the time that he was recommended for it by his commanding officer.
 Several veterans have since supported the claim that Jones was to be awarded the DCM, but no records have surfaced to prove that he ever received it.

 Campaigns for recognition

-Over the years, The Truro Daily News has published several articles highlighting Jones' heroics on the battlefield and his recommendation for the DCM.
+Over the years, the Truro Daily News has published several articles highlighting Jones' heroics on the battlefield and his recommendation for the DCM.
 A letter from a Truro soldier based in Witley Camp, Surrey, England on July 29, 1917, that was published in the Truro Daily News, quoted the writer as saying, Jones, "had captured a German machine gun, forced the crew to carry it back to our lines, and, depositing it at the feet of the CO. said;- 'Is this thing any good?'"